 - Be as brief as possible.
-Your rep probably won’t have a lot of time to spare, so make it direct and to the point.
+Your rep probably won’t have much time to spare, so make it direct and to the point.

 - If you’re referring to an existing policy or one which is in the works, refer to it by its number and title.
 Talk about why you want your rep to take a particular stance regarding the bill and how it’ll benefit constituents.
 Have valid data and examples to back up your views.

-that supportyour stance.
-This shows that you’re not alone and have relevant backing.
-Beprepared to answer questions that come your way; however, it is okay if you don’t know the answer to a question.
-Let them know you will get back to them later with the relevant answer.
+- Be prepared to answer questions that come your way; however, it is okay if you don’t know the answer to a question.
+Tell them you will get back to them later with the relevant answer.